Deep Image Prior: Applications

-Finding pre-image points can be formulated as minimizing the data term $ E(x;x_0) = \| \Phi(x) - \Phi(x_0) \|^2. $ However, optimizing this function directly may find ``artifacts'', i.e.\ non-natural images for which the behavior of the network $\Phi$ is in principle unspecified and that can thus drive it arbitrarily.
+However, optimizing this function directly may find ``artifacts'', i.e.\ non-natural images for which the behavior of the network $\Phi$ is in principle unspecified and that can thus drive it arbitrarily.
 More meaningful visualization can be obtained by restricting the pre-image to a set $\mathcal{X}$ of natural images, called a \emph{natural pre-image} in~\cite{mahendran15understanding}.

 In practice, finding points in the natural pre-image can be done by regularizing the data term similarly to the other inverse problems seen above.
 The authors of~\cite{mahendran15understanding} prefer to use the TV norm, which is a weak natural image prior, but is relatively unbiased.
-On the contrary, papers such as~\cite{dosovitskiy16inverting} learn to invert a neural network from examples, resulting in better looking reconstructions, which however may be biased towards learning data-driven inversion prior.
+On the contrary, papers such as~\cite{dosovitskiy16inverting} learn to invert a neural network from examples, resulting in better looking reconstructions, which however may be biased towards the learned data-driven inversion prior.
 Here, we propose to use the deep image prior~\eqref{eq:reparametrization} instead.
 As this is handcrafted like the TV-norm, it is not biased towards a particular training set.
 On the other hand, it results in inversions at least as interpretable as the ones of~\cite{dosovitskiy16inverting}.

-For evaluation, our method is compared to the ones of~\cite{mahendran16visualizing} and~\cite{dosovitskiy16inverting}. \Cref{fig:inv} shows the results of inverting representations $\feat$ obtained by considering progressively deeper subsets of AlexNet~\cite{AlexNet}: \texttt{conv1}, \texttt{conv2}, ..., \texttt{conv5}, \texttt{fc6}, \texttt{fc7}, and \texttt{fc8}.
+For evaluation, our method is compared to the ones of~\cite{mahendran16visualizing} and~\cite{dosovitskiy16inverting}. \Cref{fig:inv} shows the results of inverting representations $\feat$ obtained by considering progressively deeper subsets of AlexNet~\cite{AlexNet}: \texttt{conv1}, \texttt{conv2}, \dots, \texttt{conv5}, \texttt{fc6}, \texttt{fc7}, and \texttt{fc8}.
 Pre-images are found either by optimizing~\eqref{eq:reparametrization} using a structured prior.